 University of Illinois at Urbana - Champaign is among your top options if you want to study Food Science Technology.
 University of Illinois at Urbana - Champaign food science technology students make 7.3% more than the typical food science tech grad.
 With over 20,000 students, University of Illinois at Urbana - Champaign is among the largest schools in the nation.

-University of Illinois at Urbana - Champaign is a very good decision for teacher education subject specific majors.
-Graduates earn incomes that are at the top of their field.
 University of Illinois at Urbana - Champaign has one of the best graduation rates in the nation, with 71.0% of students completing their degree in four years.
+You shouldn't be concerned about affording University of Illinois at Urbana - Champaign; 51.0% of their students obtain some form of financial aid.
 The scorecard provides a good review of University of Illinois at Urbana - Champaign.

 Every student pursuing a degree in Food Science Technology needs to take a look at Purdue University - Main Campus.
 Purdue University - Main Campus food science technology graduates earn 4.6% more than the average food science tech graduate.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..